jerrymarino/iCompleteMe/README.md

 ### The `YcmLocationOpened` autocommand

-This `User` autocommand is fired when YCM opens the location list window in response to the `YcmDiags` command.
+This `User` autocommand is fired when ICM opens the location list window in response to the `YcmDiags` command.
 By default, the location list window is opened to full width at the bottom of the screen and its height is set to fit all entries.
 This behavior can be overridden by using the `YcmLocationOpened`